 - How to Teach Our Kids to Embrace Mistakes

-Tell me in the comments: Did you potty train gradually or within a short period of time?
+Tell me in the comments: Did you do gradual potty training or within a short period of time?
 What are your best tips for potty training?

 Get time management strategies, FREE!